equinox-fund/vesting-contract/README.md

 For this example, there is 3 releases every 30 days.

-For example, if a user has 900 vested tokens, every 30 days he will receive 300 tokens.
+For example, if a user has 900 vested tokens, every 30 days he can release 300 tokens.

 ## Deploy your contract